 As self-help author Melody Beattie wrote, "Gratitude turns what we have into enough — and more.
 It turns denial into acceptance, chaos into order, confusion into clarity.
 It makes sense of our past, brings peace for today, and creates a vision for tomorrow."
-Amidst the Covid-19 pandemic, an attitude of gratitude is the best way to create a vision for a brighter future.
+In today's uncertain world, an attitude of gratitude is the best way to create a vision for a brighter future.

-I would like to suggest six exercises that will empower you to demonstrate and reap the rewards of gratitude in the midst of the pandemic.
+I would like to suggest six exercises that will empower you to demonstrate and reap the rewards of gratitude in the midst of the chaos and uncertainty.

 Exercise 1 -- Start with WHY!

 Simon Sinek, motivational speaker, author, and marketing consultant, has made the foundation of his work the examination of "WHY" -- the exploration of who you are and what inspires you to act.
-Gratitude for your profession in the midst of the pandemic will elevate as you answer the following three questions:
+Gratitude for your profession will elevate as you answer the following three questions: